-If you’re only just getting introduced to table saws and you are using one of the best table saw for beginners, you might not entirely understand its functions.
+If you’re only just getting introduced to table saws and you are using one of the best table saw for beginners for your projects, you might not entirely understand its functions.
 A table saw is a woodworking tool with a circular saw blade.
 It is often in the space under a table’s surface.
-With the saw’s body conveniently placed under the table, the blade protrudes just above the surface.
+With the saw’s body conveniently placed under the router table rack, the blade protrudes just above the surface just like jigsaw.

-Then, using an electric motor, it runs and rips wood easily.
-Professional woodworkers and hobbyists often use this type of tool to make straighter and smoother cuts on long and small boards.
+When I use an electric motor, it effortlessly rips through wood.
+Both professional woodworkers like myself and hobbyists often turn to this kind of device to achieve straighter and smoother cuts on both long and small boards.

 Most of the time, a rustic bird feeder is a standard and simple woodworking project that many beginners love to build.
-With a solid set of woodworking plans, you can build one great bird feeder.
+With a solid set of woodworking plans and techniques, you can build one great bird feeder.
 If done right, the bird feeder will last multiple years, even after getting exposed to the weather.

-When you build this project, you can install one plexiglass in the bird feeder to help you check on the seed levels.
+When you build and have plans or techniques on this woodworking DIY project, you can install one set plexiglass in the bird feeder to help you check on the seed levels.
 That way, you’ll know when you give your winged friends a refill.
 Keep in mind that as you learn, it’s best to build this DIY project from decay-resistant wood.

 You’ll also want your tray to have handles.
 And, of course, the lower panel should be removable for ease of cleaning.
-We know it’s not very simple or easy for beginners to build this wooden project.
-But its one project that you’ll love to spend time to learn and ultimately build.
+I know it’s not very simple or easy for beginners to build this wooden project.
+But its one project that you’ll love to spend time to learn and ultimately build in your workbench.

-This is just about the easiest and most useful table saw project anyone can make.
-All you’re required to do is measure each wall accurately with tools like your tape measure.
+When you know how to build a wooden crate from pallets, this is just about the easiest and most useful project anyone can make.
+All you’re required to do is measure each wall and set accurately with tools like your tape measure.
 If you make one mistake with your dimensions, you’ll have a set of unequal sides that will make the box less appealing.

-Once you’ve got your dimensions right, you can simply cut and join the six slabs of wood together.
+Once you’ve got your box dimensions right, you can simply cut and join the six slabs of wood together by assembly with simple butt joints.
 That is the four sides, the top and the bottom.
 Once done, you can put any number of things inside, unlike a rack.
 You could also gift and share it to a friend, loved one or family member.
-Given how easy and simple its construction is, this project is perfect for beginners to practice their craft.
+Given how easy and simple its construction is, this wooden project is perfect for high school students and other beginners to practice their craft.